In this documentation, we will show you how to use the 3D Clean Plate feature to achieve better keying with tracked cameras.

 After loading your scene you should see something like this in the flow editor:

-Please note that from this point we are only going to show the SE version as the workflow is the same with DE as well.
+NOTE: From this point, we are only going to show the SE version as the workflow is the same with DE as well.

 You should import your 3D model into Aximmetry by drag-n-dropping it into the flow editor.